+COVID-19, the disease caused by the novel coronavirus, is a highly contagious disease.
 COVID-19 is believed to spread primarily by coming into close contact with a person who has COVID-19 and may also spread by touching a surface or object that has the virus on it, and then touching one's mouth, nose or eyes.